reactjs/react-modal/README.md

 - You need to set isOpen={true} on the modal component for it to render its children.
 - You need to use the `.portal` property, as in `ReactDOM.findDOMNode(renderedModal.portal)` or `TestUtils.scryRenderedDOMComponentsWithClass(Modal.portal, 'my-modal-class')` to acquire a handle to the inner contents of your modal.

-By default the modal is closed when clicking outside of it (the overlay area).
-If you want to prevent this behavior you can pass the 'shouldCloseOnOverlayClick' prop with 'false' value.
+By default the modal will attempt to close when clicking outside of it (on the overlay area).
+Because the open and closed state of the modal should be controlled outside of the modal, you need to provide the `onRequestClose` function prop to actually set the state.
+If you want to prevent the overlay close behavior, you should pass the `shouldCloseOnOverlayClick` props as `false`.

 ```xml
 <Modal
   isOpen={bool}